 The selected reviewers will be requested to attend an IAGCI meeting at the Office of the Independent Chief Inspector of Borders and Immigration in London, when their review will be considered.
 This meeting is due to take place in November 2018.
 Alternative arrangements may be made, if attendance is not possible.
 Representatives from the UK Home Office will also attend the meeting to provide responses to comments and recommendations made in the review.

 Reviews commissioned by IAGCI may be used as source documents for future CPIN reports or other Home Office information products.

 Researchers interested in conducting any of the reviews should submit:

 - a one page letter demonstrating their expertise in human rights and/or asylum issues pertaining to the particular country or countries

 Payment for this work will be set at £2000.

 Expressions of interest should be submitted to the IAGCI Chair, Dr Laura Hammond firstname.lastname@example.org

 Unfortunately, we are only able to accept expressions of interest from individuals and not from institutions or consultancy groups.

-Successful bids will be notified by 3 October 2018.
-Final reviews will be due by the close of Wednesday 3 November 2018 and will be discussed at the IAGCI meeting later in November 2018 (precise date to be confirmed).
+Successful bids will be notified by 16 October 2018.
+Final reviews will be due by the close of Wednesday 24 November 2018 and will be discussed at the IAGCI meeting in November/December 2018 (precise date to be confirmed).